input-output-hk/marlowe-doc/docs/development/dsl.md

 sidebar_position: 2
 ---

-Marlowe is a domain-specific language (DSL) that enables users to create blockchain applications that are specifically designed for financial contracts.
+Marlowe is a domain-specific language (DSL) that you can use to create blockchain applications that are specifically designed for financial contracts.
+It allows you to apply your domain expertise to write and manage contracts conveniently, without the steep learning curve associated with software development, blockchain, or smart contracts.

 ## Advantages of using Marlowe DSL